Formula Milk for Babies: How Much Does Your Baby Need?

 Amount of Formula As Per Baby’s Requirement

 A baby’s formula milk consumption depends not only on weight but also on age.
 As they grow older, their nutritional and calorie needs go higher, and they eat more.
 During the first few weeks, they might drink an average of around 70 ml of formula in one feed.
+Therefore, the formula milk for 0-6 months babies quantity for one day would be around 420 to 700 ml.
 Between the first two weeks and two months, they would consume around 75-105 ml in each feed, which would add up to a total ranging between 450 ml and 735 ml in 1 day.
 When they are about 2-6 months old, they would consume between 105 ml and 210 ml of infant milk formula in a feed.

-The formula milk for a 6-month baby totals around 900 ml a day, and they would want between 210 ml and 240 ml at each feed.
+The formula milk for a 6-month-old baby totals around 900 ml a day, and they would want between 210 ml and 240 ml at each feed.
 Also, by this time, most babies would be introduced to solid foods, and their formula intake would gradually drop down to around 600 ml a day.
+CDC suggests gradually switching from formula to plain whole cow milk or unsweetened, fortified soy milk once the baby turns 12 months.
+You can start the transition by replacing one formula feed with whole milk and then gradually increasing the replacements (2).
+Do not provide your baby with non-fat or low-fat milk before their second birthday as it does have necessary fat for the child’s brain development (3).

 How Often Should You Feed Your Baby?

-Also, if the baby is young or having problems with gaining weight, they should be fed often, even if it means waking them up from sleep.
-In such cases, it is advisable to consult a doctor on how much and how often they should be fed.
+Also, if the baby is young or having problems gaining weight, it should be fed often, even if it means waking it up from sleep.
+In such cases, it is advisable to consult a doctor on how much and how often to feed it.
+When it comes to finding the best formula milk for babies 0-6 months or the best formula milk for babies 6-12 months, it is always wise to consult your paediatrician for customised guidance.

 The baby’s physical appearance and behaviour can give you an insight into whether or not they’re getting enough formula.